 - Transportation and Ticket Center

-- Grand Floridian
+- Disney’s Grand Floridian Resort & Spa

 Benefits of Staying at a Monorail Hotel

 Staying at a monorail resort has its benefits.
 Not only will you have quick access to Magic Kingdom, but there are a few other positives to consider.
 First and foremost, guests of deluxe resorts and deluxe villa resorts are eligible for extended theme park hours at select parks on select evenings.

 Another benefit of a monorail resort is planning a stay during the holiday season.
-During the holidays, Magic Kingdom holds special events like Disney After Hours, Mickey’s Not So Scary Halloween Party, and Mickey’s Very Merry Christmas Party.
+During the holidays, Magic Kingdom often holds special events like Disney After Hours, Mickey’s Not So Scary Halloween Party, and Mickey’s Very Merry Christmas Party.
 Magic Kingdom is open exceptionally late for these special-ticketed events.

 Your chariot (the monorail) awaits at the end of the evening.
 I can’t stress enough how nice it is to be able to take the monorail back to your resort.
-Often, the weather is cool on these late evenings, and the monorail will feel warm and cozy when you step inside.
-Not only that, it’s a great place to rest weary legs on your way back to the room.
+Often, the weather is cooler on these late evenings, making the monorail feel warm and cozy when you step inside.
+Also, it’s a great place to rest weary legs on your way back to the room.

-You won’t have to worry about walking out to the bus stop and waiting on a bus.
-Thankfully, the monorail platform is located outside Magic Kingdom’s entrance.
+You won’t have to worry about walking to the bus stop and waiting on a bus.
+Thankfully, the monorail platform is right outside Magic Kingdom’s entrance.
 However, be warned if you leave Magic Kingdom on a regular evening at the park closing.
 The monorail line can be extremely long.

 Staying at a monorail hotel has several other benefits.
 For example, the Magic Kingdom Resorts are within the heart of the action.
-Therefore, you can easily access multiple dining locations, shopping, and other entertainment options at the surrounding monorail resorts.
+Therefore, you can easily access restaurants, shopping, and other entertainment options at the surrounding monorail resorts.

 You might spend a day or evening resort-hopping.
 Or you could plan dining reservations at each resort during your trip.
 We love to do a monorail crawl where we visit each of the Disney Monorail Hotels for a drink, snack, or maybe a meal.

 Related: Resort Hopping at Disney World